libapps/libapps-mirror/nassh/doc/relay-protocol.md

 Secure Shell uses `js-redirect` by default, but can be configured to use `direct` by setting option `--relay-method=direct`.
-The `direct` method is used by Chrome OS Terminal which embeds Secure Shell.
+The `direct` method is used by ChromeOS Terminal which embeds Secure Shell.
 Terminal does not work with the `js-redirect` method since Chrome does not allow redirects into its internal pages such as chrome-untrusted://terminal.